GusBusDraws/smallweb-subway.js/README.md

 lines and a map to visualize the connectivity of the lines.

 ## Change Log
+### 2023-12-05
+- Use concatenated hostname + pathname to find ring data JSON

 ### 2023-12-01
 - Add Meg to the Doodle Crew ring
 - Update widget text to exclude Doodle Crew link